Recipes

 Step 1

-In a large saucepan, heat the oil over medium.
-Add the scallions, thyme, garlic, and onion and cook, stirring, until soft, about 7 minutes.
-Stir in the callaloo, stock, and halved chile.
-Bring to a simmer over medium heat and cook, stirring, until the callaloo is tender, about 10 minutes.
+To a large pot over medium heat, add the oil.
+When it’s hot and shimmering, add the scallions, thyme, garlic, and onion and cook, stirring frequently, until soft, about 7 minutes.
+Stir in the callaloo, stock, and halved chile, bring to a simmer, and cook, stirring occasionally, until the callaloo is tender, about 10 minutes.

 Step 2

-Transfer the soup to a blender, discard the chile, and purée until smooth.
-Return the soup to the pan over medium heat, stir in the yam, and cook, stirring, until the yam is tender, about 15 minutes.
-Season with salt and pepper, and then serve the soup with the minced chiles on the side.
+Transfer the soup to a blender, discard the chile, and blend until smooth.
+Return the soup to the pot over medium heat, add the yam, and cook, stirring frequently, until the yam is tender, about 15 minutes.
+Season to taste with salt and black pepper, then divide the soup among bowls and serve with the finely chopped chiles on the side.

 Continue to Next Story